UBC-CIC/course-flexibility/docs/UserGuide.md

 ![alt text](assets/course/course_data.png)

-## Setting
+## Settings

 This page is accessed by clicking on the main navigation bar called "Settings".
-This will give a user the ability to add/remove guidelines.
+This allows a user to add or remove guidelines and rerun the machine learning model on all the syllabi.

-In the middle is a list of guidelines that are analyzed or currently analyzing.
-It provides information such as guideline shortcut and guideline description for reference.
+In the middle is a list of guidelines that are analyzed or are currently being analyzed.
+It provides information such as guideline shortcuts (or guideline codes) and guideline descriptions which can be used as a reference to look for the meaning of a guideline shortcut.
 ![alt text](assets/setting/setting_main.png)

 ### Add Guideline